By: Marilyn L. Davis

 Our interest initially translates as an idea, further developed based on research, added links to the topic, and visually pleasing images, which will satisfy you as a writer and attract the right reader.

 But to share that excitement with our readers, they have to find us.
-We have to give them clues that our post will meet their needs, provide them with information, or merely entertain them.
+We have to give them clues that our post will meet their needs, provide them with information, or entertain them.

 To find us, we have to write concisely to get their attention and ignite their interest.
 To do this, we must have:

-- Titles that ignite their interests
+- Titles that reflect their interest

 - Summaries that capture their imagination or intention